MohammadYAmmar/MohammadYAmmar/README.md

 ### Salem there 👋, I'm Eng.
 Mohammad Yaser Ammar
 🔭 I'm currently working as Data Analyst Developer

+<p align="left"> I am a highly passionate Computer Engineer with a strong affinity for technology.
+Throughout my academic journey, I have explored various fields by engaging in competitions and working on additional projects.
+My interest is in the unique fusion of techniques, which I find both intriguing and enjoyable.
-<p align="left"> I have a passion for technology, so entered my field.
-I am Computer Engineer.
-During the Academy's journey, experimented in many fields through competitions and additional projects; Because I am interested in unique fusion techniques and enjoy them.
-Participated in several competitions, I won third place in the Devogame 2021 competition for cloud security and cybersecurity 🥉 </p>
+I have had the opportunity to participate in several competitions, earning accolades for my performance.
+Notably, I secured third place in the Devogame 2021 competition, focusing on cloud security and cybersecurity. 🥉 </p>

 > **[Explore classification of projects and practices](https://github.com/MohammadYAmmar/MohammadYAmmar/blob/main/Projects_classification.md) :star: [My portfolio](https://mohammadyammar.github.io/)**